li9com/learn-openshift/lab01-lab-environment-overview/README.md

 ```

-Note! you need to run the command under root user
+Note!
+You need to run the command under root user.

 - Try to access openshift web console using the url: